kavehbc/google-scripts/README.md

 # Google Scripts
 Here are few Google Scripts:

+## Crypto

+### CoinMarketCap
+This function gets the current price of cryptocurrencies from CoinMarketCap.com in USD.

+### Newton.co
+This function gets the current price of cryptocurrencies from Newton.co in CAD.

+## Precious Metal

+### Kitco.com
+This function gets the current price of precious metals from Kitco.com website.

+### Metals-API
+This function gets the current price of precious metals.
+This would also need to be provided the API keys.

+## Stock Market and Mutual Funds

-## MutualFund
+### MutualFund
 This function gets the NAV of the Mutual Fund given the mutual fund code in Morning Star.

-## RBCFund
+### RBCFund
 This function gets the NAV of RBC Mutual Funds given the mutual fund code from RBC Funds.

-## Metals-API
-This function gets the current price of precious metals.

-## CoinMarketCap
-This function gets the current price of cryptocurrencies from CoinMarketCap.com in USD.

-## Newton.co
-This function gets the current price of cryptocurrencies from Newton.co in CAD.